 Direct Debit Use Cases in Fintech Financial Service

 Small, medium, and big fintech companies are in need of a fast and reliable way to collect payments, although the world is not in shortage of payment methods.
-The financial technology ecosystem welcomes a new concept that is deemed to be a solution to late payments, especially for businesses or firms that offer products or services with recurring bills.
-Especially useful to players in the digital domain such as blockchain, cryptocurrency, peer-to-peer lending, Insurtech and investment.
-Read on to learn all about direct debit and its practice in Indonesia in 2022!
+The financial technology ecosystem embraces a new solution that is deemed to be a solution to late payments, especially for businesses or firms that offer products or services with recurring bills.
+Especially useful to businesses that offer products or services with recurring bills such as blockchain, cryptocurrency, peer-to-peer lending, Insurtech and investment.
+Read on to learn how direct debit can help your fintech business collect payments on time!

 How Fintech evolved direct debit in 2022?